akien-mga/godot-old-wiki/compiling_android.md

 C:\godot> scons platform=android
 ```

-This should result in a regular .so in \bin folder as if it was compiled with flags: `tools=no target=debug`
+This should result in a regular .so in \bin folder as if it was compiled with flags: `tools=no target=debug`.
+The resulting file will be huge because it will contain all debug symbols, so for next builds, using "target=release_debug" or "target=release" is recommended.

 Copy the .so to the libs/armeabi Android folder (or symlink if you are in Linux or OSX).
 Note: Git does not support empty directories so you will have to create it if it does not exist: